SprocketBot/sprocket-infra/TOWNHALL_DECK.md

 This is your platform.
 You deserve to understand:
 - What happened
-- Why it was hard
+- Why our organization wasn't prepared
-- What we're doing about it
+- What we're doing to fix the systemic issues
-- How you can help
+- How you can be part of the solution

 **The floor is yours.**